ostelco/ostelco-core/analytic-agents/README.md

 batch job that exports and imports datasets via google cloud storage.
 Written in Kotlin, running as a dropwizard job.

+The component should use a pubsub channel to listen to changes in the actual changes in the bucket.
+The reason for favoring pubsub, is that it is possible to run tests of the component on a workstation making it unecessary to deploy the comonent to a production-like environment to run it in an environment that is _almost_ production like but runs on a workstation.

 Notes
 ---